 Along the Touareg’s tire edges there are larger tread blocks to assist with cornering traction, giving you the confidence to lean these gravel bike tires through tight switchbacks.

-In terms of rubber compound, the Touareg is primarily 60 ShA durometer grade rubber, for durability, with its edge blocks being 50 ShA, makes them suppler, improving grip when corner posturing at moderate lean angles.
+In terms of rubber compound, the Touareg is primarily 60 ShA durometer grade rubber, for durability, with its edge blocks being 50 ShA, making them suppler, improving grip when corner posturing at moderate lean angles.

 Puncture protection is good, with Hutchinson’s textile grid embedded into the Touareg’s casing.
-This technology has been proven in XC mountain bike racing and should provide more than adequate puncture proofing, for any gravel bike route.
+This technology has been proven in XC mountain bike racing and should provide more than adequate puncture-proofing, for any gravel bike route.

 As one would expect from a French tire product, style is not a forgotten feature, and the Touareg gravel tires are available with tan sidewalls.

-The Japanese tire brand is best known for its colorful treads, but with the Gravelking SK TLC, Panaracer proves that it also has gravel riding product prowess.
+The Japanese tire brand is best known for its colorful treads, but with the Gravelking SK, Panaracer proves that it also has gravel-riding product prowess.

 Although the bald middle patch might make it less predictable when happening upon some slick roots or moss-covered forest terrain, this is a tire that rewards skillful gravel riders with very high average cruising speeds.

-Schwalbe’s tire range is huge and the G-One Bite doesn’t disappoint, offering three different wheel size diameters and a selection of widths.
+Schwalbe’s tire range is huge and the G-One Bite doesn’t disappoint, offering different wheel size diameters and a selection of widths.

 The German tire specialist uses an interesting tread pattern for its G-One Bite.
-Instead of triangular, square or rectangular tread blocks, the G-One Bite features round knobs.
+Instead of triangular, square, or rectangular tread blocks, the G-One Bite features round knobs.
 These are clustered in a row of three along the tire center, delivering traction bite for climbing and braking on loose over hardpack terrain.

 Two rows of transition knobs lead to the edge tread, with technically proven siping patterns cut into the respective knobs, depending on where they are placed.
 The result is very progressive steering feedback as you start leaning the G-One Bite over from its center tread to the edges.

-Schwalbe's Snakeskin gives the casing an exterior fabric finish, increasing cut resistance and making the G-One Bite effortless to seat and inflate, on a tubeless rim.
+Schwalbe's Snakeskin gives the casing an exterior fabric finish, increasing cut resistance and making the G-One Bite effortless to seat and inflate on a tubeless rim.

-The Raddler uses this configuration to deliver sufficient climbing traction on loose surfaces, without robing too much of your pedal efficiency on level gravel roads.
+The Raddler uses this configuration to deliver sufficient climbing traction on loose surfaces, without robbing too much of your pedal efficiency on level gravel roads.
 Those larger, rectangular, edge blocks are orientated to face outward and have deep sipes cut into them.
 As any mountain biker will tell you, sipes allow tread blocks to react to changes in terrain, giving a great deal more dynamic grip when you happen to roll across some roots or rocky bits, on your gravel ride.